First Mama. Then Writer. Though, of late, the latter has consumed a great deal of time as I work to get things in order to potentially be ...

 Painting, drawing, sculpture, photography, and other fiber arts are some of my "lost" hobbies.
 I still yearn to work in them, but the ability and time elude and escape me, for the most part.

 I'm becoming interested in baking a lot more.
 I have won a couple ribbons at the County Fair for two different recipes.
 Pretty fun.

 My husband is a Chef.
 So, I don't attempt much in the way of time consuming (read gourmet) food preparation.
 I'm much more interested in crowd pleasing (the crowd consists of my four table-food eating kiddos).
 Thus, the limits on time spent in preparation!

-I've begun meditating and it has been doing wonders for me!
-I'm so grateful to our Awesome God for leading me in this direction and only wish I would've started when I first heard the whispers to begin it.
+I've been meditating and it has done and continues to do wonders for me!
+I'm so grateful to our Awesome God for leading me in this direction, to this technology, and only wish I would've started when I first heard the whispers to begin it.